masak/alma/README.md

 The contact gets an abstracted look.
 "But wait, won't there be weird and interesting interactions between AST fragments and lexical scoping?"

-"Like you wouldn't believe," says Bond and shoots the contact point blank.
+"Like you wouldn't believe," says Bond and shoots the contact point-blank.

 ---